-Species Likelihood of Occurrence Distribution and Flight Behaviours Susceptibility of Collision EPBC Act - Not Listed diet and their nomadic lifestyle enables them to utilize an unpredictable food supply.
-NC Act - Least Concern As with other flying fox species, their presence in an area can be highly variable one year to the next, depending on the flowering of food tree species, as some eucalyptus can produce large amounts of blossoms one year and little the next (Churchill 2008) They are not very maneuverable and are often found caught in barbed wire fences (ALA, 2020).
+C T 21121 J Distribution and Elista Balanciana C Species Likelihood of Distribution and Flight Behaviours Susceptibility of Collision Occurrence EPBC Act - to utilize an unpredictable food supply.
+Not Listed NC Act - Least Concern As with other flying fox species, their presence in an area can be highly variable one year to the next, depending on the flowering of food tree species, as some eucalyptus can produce large amounts of blossoms one year and little the next (Churchill 2008).
+They are not very maneuverable and are often found caught in barbed wire fences (ALA, 2020).
 Infrequent collision due to distance from nearest camps, however due to their nomadic lifestyle and poor maneuverability they are considered at risk of collision.
-Black flying fox (BFF) Pteropus Alecto Moderate Black flying foxes are found in a wide range of habitats in tropical and subtropical woodlands, feeding predominately on the fruit and blossoms of Eucalypts, Melalueca and Turpintines.
-They camp in mangroves, rainforests, Melalueca, bamboo and monsoon forest, often using the same camp for many years.
-(Churchill 2008) Moderate EPBC Act - Not Listed NC Act - Least Concern They are migratory, roosting in large numbers high in the tree canopy during the day, leaving to feed at dusk.
+Black flying fox (BFF) Pteropus Alecto Moderate Black flying foxes are found in a wide range of habitats in tropical and subtropical woodlands, feeding predominately on the fruit and blossoms of eucalypts, Melalueca and Turpintines.
+They camp in mangroves, rainforests, Melalueca , bamboo and monsoon forest, often using the same camp for many years (Churchill 2008).
+Moderate EPBC Act - Not Listed NC Act - Least Concern They are migratory, roosting in large numbers high in the tree canopy during the day, leaving to feed at dusk.
 They generally disperse to smaller camps over the winter and recongregate in spring, summer (Australian Museum, 2020).
 Infrequent collision due to distance from nearest camps, however due to their nomadic lifestyle and poor maneuverability they are considered at risk of collision.
 Microbats Eastern horseshoe bat Rhinolophus megaphyllus EPBC Act - Not Listed Known to occur Eastern horseshoe bats are cave dwellers, found in a wide variety of caves, abandoned mines and can also be found in tree hollows, roosting mostly in complete darkness.
 They are found in tropical and temperate rainforest along the east coast of Australia.
-They are much more active in mature forests than in regrowth, avoiding large cleared areas.
-(Churchill 2008).
-Low NC Act - Least Concern They hunt flying and non-flying insects and spiders, with moths being their dominant food.
-They have a slow, but highly maneuverable flight pattern, and can fly close to the ground to catch their prey, which is often taken to a temporary roost to be eaten.
-They use echolocation and are well adapted to
+They are much more active in mature forests than in regrowth, avoiding large cleared areas (Churchill 2008) Low NC Act - Least Concern (Churchill 2008).
+They hunt flying and non-flying insects and spiders, with moths being their dominant food.
+They have a slow, but highly maneuverable flight pattern, and can fly close to the ground to eath their prov. which is to the ground to catch their prey, which is often taken to a temporary roost to be eaten.
+They use echolocation and are well adapted